mrmagooey/taboo/readme.md

 Make a second table, using arrays rather than objects

     > var table2 = new Taboo();
+    // need to tell it what the columns are before adding arrays
     > table2.addColumns(['animal', 'in animal farm?']);
     > table2.addRows([
     ['cow', true],